-Bernard Jackman, now head coach at the Dragons in the Pro14, takes an indoor contact session when he was coaching at Grenoble.
+Bernard Jackman, formerly head coach at the Dragons in the Pro14, takes an indoor contact session when he was coaching at Grenoble.

 An ideal session for all ages who play contact.